 Finally, students are encouraged to attend one of the Statistics and Machine Learning colloquia on campus, including the CSML sponsored or co-sponsored seminars.

 For a list of required courses that will count towards the certificate, please visit our website (link is external).

 Certificate of Proficiency

-Students who fulfill the program requirements receive a certificate upon graduation.
+Students who fulfill all the program requirements will receive a certificate upon graduation.